 Our pupil assessment system has been designed around martial arts and consists of seven coloured belts for pupils to aim for and hopefully achieve.

 Information on how to do this is in the attached document Status poster

-In addition to this the school appointed an Independent Careers and Advice Guidance in the form of Rita Martin, Specialist Careers Adviser from CommonSEND Solutions,SEN Consultants/ Specialist Careers Advice service.
-Rita supports the School and students at Elmwood with attendance at Annual Review meetings, providing written comprehensive reports (including transition plans, getting ready documents and advice for EHCP’s).
-Rita also suppots our Progress and Achievement events held termly where Post 14 and 16 providers are looked at who may be able to support the individual to thrive and not just maintain.
+The school has appointed an Independent Careers and Advice Guidance in the form of Rachael Maybank, Specialist Careers Adviser.
+Rachael supports the School and students at Elmwood with attendance at Annual EHCP review meetings, providing written comprehensive reports (including transition plans, getting ready documents and advice for EHCP’s).
+Rachael also suppots our Progress and Achievement events held termly where Post 14 and 16 providers are looked at who may be able to support the individual to thrive and not just maintain.

 POST 16 PATHWAY INFORMATION

 The table below shows what options are available for post 16.

 LOCAL YOUTH CLUB INFORMATION

 Parents and Carers may be interested in finding out more about youth clubs in the local area – details of which can be accessed by clicking here.